unlimitediw/DistributedSystemLearn/NetworksAndSockets.md

   * TCP(or TCP/IP)
     * Transmission Control Protocol: TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
     * point-to-point: one sender, one receiver
-    * reliable, in-order byte stream
+    * reliable, in-order byte stream but slow start
     * pipelined: TCP congestion and flow control set window size
     * full duplex data:
       * bi-directional data flow in same connection